lukaszTyczka/Fiszkomat_AI/README.md

 - `npm run lint:fix` — Automatically fixes linting issues
 - `npm run format` — Formats the project files with Prettier

+## Testing

+The project employs a multi-layered testing strategy to ensure code quality and functionality, as detailed in the [Test Plan](./.ai/TestPlan.md):

+- **Unit Tests:** Verify individual components and functions using `Vitest`, `React Testing Library` (for frontend).
+- **End-to-End (E2E) Tests:** Validate complete user flows through the UI using `Playwright`.

+Tests are integrated into the CI/CD pipeline (GitHub Actions) to run automatically on code changes.

 ## Project Scope

 The scope of Fiszkomat AI (MVP) includes: